wdoganowski/cloud-chronicles/09. AWS-Aware Prompt/README.md

 ```

 The assumed role will be displayed in red.
 This red profile name is your "wait, double-check before you apply" moment.
 It's saved more than a few Friday afternoons.

 ---

+## Bonus: It Plays Well With GitHub Copilot

+If you use GitHub Copilot in VS Code — especially the agent mode — you've probably noticed that Copilot frequently opens a *new* terminal to run its commands.
+And every time it does, it starts completely fresh: no AWS profile, no region, and your Python virtual environment is nowhere to be seen.

+This is actually where this setup earns its keep beyond just aesthetics.
+Because both `.zprofile` and `.zshrc` run on every new shell, Copilot's terminal inherits everything automatically: the right `AWS_PROFILE`, the correct `AWS_REGION`, and if the project has a `.venv`, it gets activated immediately.
+The `_project_env` function fires on shell start (not just on `cd`), so even a brand-new terminal spawned mid-session lands in the right context.
+Copilot can run `aws` commands and Python scripts without you needing to manually set up the environment each time it decides to open a fresh shell.

+---